ziqiuhuang/ziqiuhuang.github.io/_pages/about.md

 My research interests include room temperature microwave devices and the design of spin selective molecules for quantum applications.
 These include host-guest single crystals, charge transfer cocrystals and photoexcited chromophore radical systems.
 All of these molecular qubit designs are aimed at improving quantum sensing, computing and communication.
 They will all be combined with electron paramagnetic resonance (EPR), which is one of the main experimental techniques used in molecular quantum information science.<br />

-You can find my contact details in my bios.
+You can find my contact details in bios.

 Education
 -----